Robust stability of event-triggered nonlinear moving horizon estimation: ET-MHE Scheme

 MHE is an optimization-based state estimation method that, at each time $t$, computes the current state estimate by solving an optimization problem defined over a window of past inputs and outputs.
 In this section, we propose an ET-MHE scheme in which, when the optimization problem is solved, it uses a fixed window length.
 An extension of this scheme, where the horizon length is allowed to vary, is presented in a subsequent section.
 The ET-MHE scheme presented in this section works as follows.
 When there is an event, a single measurement sample is transmitted from the plant side to the remote estimator.
 The estimator then -- and only then -- solves the nonlinear optimization problem that yields the optimal state estimate.
 We show that, when the optimization problem is not solved, an open-loop prediction provides the optimal state estimate.
 The ETM is responsible for determining if an event is scheduled by computing the value of the binary event-triggering variable $\gamma_{t}$.
 If $\gamma_{t}=1$, an event occurs and the output measurement\footnote{Note that we send $y_{t-1}$ when $\gamma_t=1$ since we use the prediction form of MHE and thus optimize over the window $[t-M_t,t-1]$ to obtain the current state estimate at time $t$ (see e.g. \cite[Chapter 3]{All18}).} $y_{t-1}$ is sent to the estimator; $\gamma_t=0$ indicates that there is no event and thus no data transmission at time $t$.
 The most recent time an event was scheduled before the current time $t$ is denoted by $\epsilon_t\coloneqq\max\{0\leq\tau<t|\gamma_{\tau}=1\}$.
 For simplicity, we set $\epsilon_0=0$ and $\gamma_0=1$.
 Furthermore, $\delta_t$ refers to the number of time steps that have passed since the last event, i.e.,

+These event-related variables are summarized in Table~\ref{tab:var} at the end of this section.
 How the ETM schedules an event will be discussed in more detail below.
 As remote estimator we consider an MHE with a window length $M_t=\min\{t,M+\delta_t\}$ with $M\in \mathbb{I}_{\geq 0}$. \begin{rem} Note that within our scheme, the MHE optimization problem is required to be explicitly solved only when an event is triggered (see Proposition~\ref{prop:NLPOL} below).
 At those time instances $\delta_t=0$, which implies that the horizon length is equal to $M$ for $t\geq M$.
 Therefore, whenever the optimization problem is explicitly solved, it is exclusively solved with a fixed horizon length of $M$ for $t\geq M$. \end{rem} Notice that we still define a variable horizon $M_t$ for all $t$ because it simplifies our analysis of the proposed ET-MHE.
-We first show that solving the optimization problem at every time instance with variable horizon length is \emph{equivalent} to solving the optimization problem only when there is an event, and using an open-loop prediction when there is no event.
+We first show that (i) solving the optimization problem at every time instance with variable horizon length, and (ii) solving it only at time instances where an event is triggered, and using an open-loop prediction between two event times, are in fact equivalent approaches.
 Then, we simply show robust stability of the former case (see Theorem~\ref{thm:stab2}).
 Since in this scheme we only send a single measurement in case of an event, the MHE cannot access all the measurements in the estimation horizon.
 Therefore, we define the set $K_s$ that contains the time instances of the measurements that were sent to the remote estimator, i.e., $K_s\coloneqq\{\tau|\gamma_{\tau+1}=1\}$.
 The overall ET-MHE framework is depicted in Figure~\ref{fig:system2}.
 The MHE's nonlinear program (NLP) for $t<\tilde{\tau}$ with $\tilde{\tau}\coloneqq\min\{\tau|\gamma_{\tau}=0\}$ is given by